 - Post Graduate Certificate in Cognitive Behavioural Therapy - 2007

-I have recently undertaken a postgraduate certificate in Couples Counselling with Relationship Scotland and I am soon to embark on training to become an EMDR practitioner (November 2019 - May 2020).
+I have recently (2018-2019) undertaken a COSCA postgraduate certificate course in Relationship Counselling with Relationships Scotland and have recently embarked on training to become an Eye Movement Desensitisation & Reprocessing (EMDR) practitioner (November 2019 - May 2020).

-I am a Rapid Response Critical Incident clinician, which involves me in providing supportive crisis-focused intervention for both individuals and groups of people after traumatic threatening or overwhelming events at their place of work.
+I am a Rapid Response Critical Incident clinician, which involves me in providing supportive crisis-focused intervention for both individuals and groups of people after traumatically threatening and/or overwhelming events at their place of work.

-I have always been passionate about learning in relation to my profession and I take my responsibilities to update my knowledge and skills very seriously.
+I have always been conscientious and passionate about learning in relation to my profession and I take my responsibilities to regularly update my knowledge and skills very seriously.
 It is both a humbling experience and immense privilege to enable others to move on with their lives.
-My motivation to learn is linked closely with my aim to support my clients as best I can.
+My motivation to learn is linked closely with my aim and strong desire to support my clients as best I can.
 I regularly attend training events, receive regular supervision and abide by the BACP Code of Ethics.